Alternative robust ways of witnessing nonclassicality in the simplest scenario

-Bounded ontological distinctness for preparations ($BOD_P$) was introduced in \cite{Chaturvedi2020} and it is a criterion of classicality that requires the equivalence of the operational distinguishability between any two preparations in the operational theory and the ontological distinctness between their ontic representations, generalizing the notion of preparation noncontextuality and being based on the same credentials (a methodological principle inspired by Leibniz \cite{SpekkensLeibniz2019,Schmid2021unscrambling}, or, equivalently, a principle of no operational fine tuning \cite{CataniLeifer2020}).
-The \textit{operational distinguishability} $s_{\mathcal{O}}^{P_a,P_b}$ of a pair of preparations $P_a,P_b$ is defined as
+$BOD_P$ was introduced in \cite{Chaturvedi2020} and it is a criterion of classicality that requires the equivalence of the operational distinguishability between any two preparations in the operational theory and the ontological distinctness between their ontic representations, generalizing the notion of preparation noncontextuality and being based on the same credentials (a methodological principle inspired by Leibniz \cite{SpekkensLeibniz2019,Schmid2021unscrambling}, or, equivalently, a principle of no operational fine tuning \cite{CataniLeifer2020}).
+The \textit{operational distinguishability} $s_{\mathcal{O}}^{P_a,P_b}$ of a pair of preparations $P_a$ and $P_b$ is defined as

 where the maximum is over all measurements in the operational theory.